-From our September 2017 Newsletter:
+From our November 2017 Newsletter:

 This newsletter includes a number of exceptional candidates for regular employment as well as some available for temporary assignments or contract work, and those who would eagerly consider "Temp-to-Hire."Â We welcome the opportunity to make referrals of individuals who have been prescreened by our staff, simplifying your selection process.

-Newsletters and Candidate Bios for September 2017:
+Newsletters and Candidate Bios for November 2017: